tomaszdudek7/airflow_project/README.md

 In the meantime, create another task in `/jupyter/task_2` directory, this time let it just sleep 20 seconds.
 Build the image with tag 'task2'.

-Lastly rewrite `launcher.py` to actually run the containers:
+Lastly rewrite the method inside `launcher.py` to actually run the containers:
 ```python
 import logging
 import docker